-After leaving Portsmouth at 23.00 for an exceptionally smooth Channel crossing, the Norman Spirit arrived bang on time in a sunny Le Havre, at 8am Sunday morning.
-Having passed a somewhat restless night randomly sliding out of my reclining seat, I was an excited bundle of nerves as I watched the ship manoeuvring herself into the dock.
-The nagging thought occurred as I took in my first view of a deserted France, that here I was, alone on a huge continent hundreds of miles from home, and still many hundreds more from the few people I knew in-country, none of whom spoke English!
+After leaving Portsmouth at 23.00 for an exceptionally smooth Channel crossing, the Norman Spirit arrived bang on time in a sunny Le Havre, at 8am on Sunday.
+I was an excited bundle of nerves as I watched the ship manoeuvring herself into the dock.
+The nagging thought occurred as I took in my first view of a deserted France, that here I was, alone on a huge continent hundreds of miles from home, and still many hundreds more from the few people I knew in-country, none of whom spoke English.
 Matters were not improved when reunited with my little van down in bowels of the ship, I tried to get a fix on the satnav to help us find our way back in twelve days time.
 Not surprisingly, shielded as we were by several tons of metal, not one satellite made itself known before we were unceremoniously swept into France on a tide of disembarking vehicles.
 It was all I could do to concentrate on staying to the right side of the road and avoid any turnings that would potentially lead to motorways.
 I had no idea which way to go – my carefully prepared route out of the city bore no relation to anything I could see.
 Momentum and fear alone took us through empty streets, until by chance I spotted a nearby park and headed towards it with the desperation of a drowning man to a straw.
 We’d only been driving for a matter of minutes, but already I felt completely wrung out and seriously doubting my ability to make this trip.

 A few people were starting to appear on the streets and dog walkers strolled through the park in the early sunlight.
 No one paid us any attention but strangely I felt very conspicuous sat there, obviously a foreigner with our UK plates and right hand drive.
 I ate a few biscuits for breakfast and tried to calm down, mentally taking myself by the scruff of the neck to either sort it out, or spend two weeks in Le Havre and miss the highlight of the year.
 Well – when I put it like that!
 We were close to a main trunk road and I could see a big sign, from which I deduced that we were in a suburb called Harfleur.
 The satnav tried again to find some satellites to talk to and after a worryingly blank few minutes, finally locked on to some healthy signals.
 I gathered what remained of my shattered wits and began to pick out a route on the map.
 Given the mind-bogglingly massive size of France, along with its metric measurements, I had no clear idea of timescale other than to arrive at Bois de la Pierre on Thursday evening, preferably via Millau to see the new bridge if I could find it.
 It looked heck of a long metric way away.